 My family is trying to “pray my gay away”… what should I do?

-Okay, that was offensive.
-In all seriousness, they probably have your best interest at heart.
+If your religious family is trying to pray away your gay, the first step is to understand that they probably have your best interest at heart.
 It might not feel like it, but what other reason would they have if not to help you?
 But the truth is, they’re going about it all wrong.
 You don’t need to be “fixed”, nor do you have demons inside of you, and this is something they aren’t going to realize unless you talk to them about it.

 So start with a dialogue.
 Open up lines of communication and tell them that their efforts are nothing but a waste of time.
 They might listen, they might not – either way it’s worth a shot.